delucis/eslint-config-max-msp/README.md

 ## Usage

-> <small>💡 If you haven’t used ESLint before, you might want to read [“Getting Started with ESLint”][eslintro]</small>
+> 💡 If you haven’t used ESLint before, you might want to read [“Getting Started with ESLint”][eslintro]

 To use this plugin, include an ESLint configuration file in your project.
 Below are example configuration files written in JSON and YAML.
+You can use whichever format you are more comfortable with and ESLint also supports [JavaScript configuration files][eslconfig].

 ### `.eslintrc.json`